vitimiti/Vmr.Sdl2.Net/README.md

 tightly coupled with one SDL2 version and the user of this library may want to ensure the versions are at the very least compatible.

+## Examples

+These are a series of projects using the existing libraries to show examples on how you may want to use them, as well as showcase similarities and differences with the native library API.

+- Example 001:
+    - A rough, simple example on how to create a basic window and handle the quit events.
+- Example 002:
+    - A more refined example on how to load a BMP file and display it into the window's screen surface.

 ## The Code Of Conduct

 Any contributor or participant in this project must adhere to